 Creates a signature from the given hash context or digest. random_ctx and random is a randomness generator. random(random_ctx, length, dst) should generate length random octets and store them at dst.
-For advice, see See Section 5.6 [Randomness], page 31.
+For advice, see See Section 6.7 [Randomness], page 52.
+Returns one on success, or zero on failure.
+Signing fails if the key size and the hash size don't match.

 Verifying signatures is a little easier, since no randomness generator is needed.
-The functions are int dsa_generate_keypair (struct dsa_public_key pub, struct [Function] dsa_private_key key, void random_ctx, nettle_random_func random, void progress_ctx, nettle_progress_func progress, unsigned bits) pub and key is where the resulting key pair is stored.
-The structs should be initialized before you call this function.
+The functions are int dsa_generate_keypair (struct dsa_public_key pub, struct [Function]